rshchekotov/rshchekotov/README.md

 Frontend with Vue and React!
 I'm also a Linux Enthusiast and enjoy collaborating and working on FOSS!

 Thanks for checking out this profile.
-If you wanna take something with you from this profile on the long journey through the world wide web, I recommend checking out:
+If you want to take something with you from this profile on the long journey through the world wide web, I recommend checking out:
 [some great articles](https://github.com/rshchekotov/rshchekotov/blob/master/articles.md).